freedomofpress/securedrop-docs/creating_your_account.rst

 To get started, register your account on the `Registration Page`_.

-Make sure you:
+Make sure you

-* Choose a strong password.
+* Choose a strong passphrase;
-* Use an email address that you frequently check.
+* Use an email address that you check frequently;
 * Pick a username that helps us identify you at a glance.
-We recommend using your first initial and your last name, e.g. "jsmith" for John Smith.
+We recommend using your first initial and your last name (e.g. "jsmith" for John Smith).

 .. _Registration Page: https://support.freedom.press/account/register

 |Registration|

-We have to manually confirm each new account, so after submitting your registration you'll need to wait until you receive an email saying your account has been activated before proceeding further.
+We manually confirm each new account.
+After submitting your registration, it will be reviewed by our team.
+When approved, you will receive an email notification stating that your account has been activated.

 |Activation|

-After you've been activated by us and you're ready to login, continue to the next step.
+After your account is activated, you can login and continue to the next step.

 .. |Registration| image:: images/register.png
 .. |Activation| image:: images/activated.png